qcrisp/ICBS_portfolio/README.md

-# PROJECT TITLE
-An Investigation into the Use of Machine Learning to Predict the Winner or Horse Races
+# An Investigation into the Use of Machine Learning to Predict the Winner or Horse Races

 ## NON-TECHNICAL EXPLANATION OF THE PROJECT
 This project seeks to develop a machine learning model which can predict the winner of a horse race using readily available data including race location, the going, starting odds, jockey, starting odds and industry ratings.